calmm-js/partial.lenses.validation/README.md

 #### <a id="V-rejectWith"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.validation/index.html#V-rejectWith) [`V.rejectWith((value, index) => error) ~> rule`](#V-rejectWith) <small><sup>v0.3.0</sup></small>

-`V.rejectWith(toError)` rejects the current focus with the error value returned by the given function from the value in focus.
+`V.rejectWith(fn)` rejects the current focus with the error value returned by the given function from the value in focus.
 In case the return value is `undefined`, the error will be `null` instead.

 Using `V.rejectWith` one can specify what the error should be depending on the